knative/docs/docs/serving/app-security/security-guard-quickstart.md

-# Security-Behavior Monitoring Quickstart
+# Security-Guard Monitoring Quickstart

-Before starting the tutorial, learn [about Security Guard](./security-guard-about.md)
+Before starting the tutorial, learn [about Security-Guard](./security-guard-about.md)

 In this tutorial, deploy a Hello World service and protect it with Guard.